vagizD/heart-disease/README.md

 ## Overview

-Secondary analysis (99.12% cv) is done 4 months after the primary analysis.
-(93.44% cv).
+Secondary analysis (99.12% cv) is done 4 months after the primary analysis (93.44% cv).
-Secondary analysis has appealing annotation for readers.
+New version has appealing annotation for readers.

 ## Data